2022 Italian general election: Electoral campaign

-On 2 August, Letta's PD signed an alliance with Calenda's A party and Benedetto Della Vedova's More Europe (+E).
+On 2 August, Letta's PD signed an alliance with Calenda's Action party and Benedetto Della Vedova's More Europe (+E).
 On 6 August, PD signed another pact with AVS and IC.
 These alliances caused tensions between Letta and Calenda.
-The latter, being a strong supporter of economic liberalism and nuclear power, considered impossible a coalition between his own party and the red–green alliance.
+The latter, being a strong supporter of economic liberalism and nuclear power, considered impossible a coalition between his own party and AVS.
 On 7 August, Calenda broke the alliance with PD. +E, led by Della Vedova and Emma Bonino, decided to remain in the centre-left coalition with PD, marking the end of the federation between them and Calenda's party.
 On 11 August, Matteo Renzi's Italia Viva (IV) and A signed an agreement to create a centrist alliance led by Calenda, using IV's symbol to avoid collecting signatures for Calenda's party.
 Despite Draghi's dismissal, Calenda and Renzi said they would push for Draghi to remain as prime minister, should they win enough seats.
 They also ran a pro-nuclear power and pro-regasification campaign as solutions for the ongoing energy crisis.

 On 22 August, Meloni tweeted a video of a rape committed by a 27-year-old Guinean asylum seeker against a 55-year-old Ukrainian woman in the city of Piacenza, Emilia-Romagna.
 Letta immediately labeled Meloni as "indecent", adding that "the Italian right-wing has no respect for the victim, not caring about her rights", while Calenda stated that Meloni should be ashamed of herself.
 Meloni accused Letta of lying, saying that the video was taken from the official website of the newspaper Il Messaggero, adding that she did not have to apologize because it was done for solidarity with the victim.
 On 24 August, the rape victim stated that she was desperate for having been recognized by someone in the video of the attack.
 On the same day, the video was removed by Twitter, Facebook, and Instagram due to violations of the social media's policies.